-Virginia steeply divided on Youngkin and his handling of pandemic, poll finds
+Virginians narrowly approve of Youngkin and his handling of pandemic, poll finds

 Since he took office in January, Youngkin has put pandemic-related freedom, such as eliminating mask mandates in schools, at the top of his priorities.
 On his first day, Youngkin issued a slew of executive orders and directives regarding pandemic response, and he recently won quick passage of a law that lets parents opt their children out of mask mandates.

-But the poll also found a slight disagreement on his executive action regarding masks in schools.
-The findings showed that 52 percent of Virginians disagreed with Youngkin’s executive order that removed the mask requirement for Virginia schools, while 46 percent agreed with Youngkin’s decision.
+The poll also found a slight disagreement on his executive action regarding masks in schools.
+The findings showed that 52 percent of Virginians disagreed with Youngkin’s executive order that removed the mask requirement for Virginia schools, while 46 percent agreed with it.

 The poll also found that about 56 percent of Virginians said they thought “local school districts should set mask requirements for themselves,” while 37 percent agreed with the response that “Gov. Youngkin and the state government should set mask requirements for local school districts.”

-Whether local or state government should set mask mandates had the least partisan divide, according the findings with 45 percent of Republicans and 61 percent of Democrats preferring local school districts to make the decision.
+Whether local or state government should set mask mandates had the least-partisan divide, according the findings, with 45 percent of Republicans and 61 percent of Democrats preferring local school districts to make the decision.

-Youngkin also issued a day-one executive directive to remove the vaccine mandate for state employees.
+Youngkin also issued a Day 1 executive directive to remove the vaccine mandate for state employees.
 Fifty-one percent agreed with that directive, while 46 percent disagreed.

-The other statewide officials — Lt.
-Gov. Winsome Earl-Sears and Attorney General Jason Miyares — both have not yet reached many Virginians, the poll found.
-For Sears, 30 percent said they had a favorable view of the lieutenant governor, while 33 percent had an unfavorable view and 35 percent of respondents said they didn't know enough about her to have formed an opinion.
-Miyares had a 24 percent favorable and 34 percent unfavorable rating, with 41 percent of respondents not knowing enough to form an opinion.
+Virginians’ opinions about Lt.
+Gov. Winsome Earl-Sears (R) and Attorney General Jason S. Miyares (R) are still developing, the poll found.
+For Sears, 30 percent said they had a favorable view of the lieutenant governor, while 33 percent had an unfavorable view and 35 percent of respondents said they did not know enough about her to have formed an opinion.
+Miyares had a 24 percent favorable rating and a 34 percent unfavorable rating, with 41 percent of respondents not knowing enough to form an opinion.

-When asked about the general direction which the Commonwealth is headed, the poll found Virginians torn, with 47 percent saying “things are generally going in the right direction,” and 47 saying “things have gotten off on the wrong track.”
+When asked about the general direction in which the commonwealth is headed, the poll found Virginians torn, with 47 percent saying “things are generally going in the right direction” and 47 percent saying “things have gotten off on the wrong track.”